-Homer's Port & Harbor is a regional asset serving commercial fishing vessels from nearly every fishery in the State, the US Coast Guard and industrial support vessels whose delivery of supplies to industries and remote communities is foundational to Alaskan commerce at all levels.
-A new large vessel moorage facility and a haul out facility for large commercial vessel maintenance and repair are priorities in the City's CIP.
+Homer's Port & Harbor is a regional asset serving the US Coast Guard, commercial fishing vessels from nearly every fishery in the State and industrial support vessels whose delivery of supplies to a variety of industries and remote communities is foundational to Alaskan commerce at all levels.
+A new large vessel moorage facility and infrastructure to haul out large commercial vessels for maintenance and repair are part of the City's CIP.